- Oops!Something went wrong.Please try again later.

-If you want to understand where Kamala Harris is coming from, listen to her talk about Berkeley, Calif. — the city where she spent the first dozen years of her life.
-Listen, in particular, to how she talks about Berkeley to black audiences.
+If you want to understand where Kamala Harris, the Democratic Party’s newly announced vice presidential pick, is coming from, listen to her talk about Berkeley, Calif. — the city where she spent the first dozen years of her life.
+Listen, in particular, to how she talks about Berkeley to Black audiences.

-Last month, Harris swept onstage at Harrah’s Resort Atlantic City in her usual uniform — beige blouse, gold necklace, dark pantsuit — to address members of Omega Psi Phi, one of America’s oldest black fraternities.
-After a few pleasantries, the California senator and top-tier 2020 presidential candidate launched into a recollection of her youth.
+In July 2019, more than a year before Joe Biden picked her as his running mate, Harris swept onstage at Harrah’s Resort Atlantic City in her usual uniform — beige blouse, gold necklace, dark pantsuit — to address members of Omega Psi Phi, one of America’s oldest Black fraternities.
+After a few pleasantries, the California senator and then presidential candidate launched into a recollection of her youth.

 “I was born,” she declared, “as a daughter of the civil rights movement.”
 The year was 1964.
 Donald Harris, Kamala’s father, had come from Jamaica to pursue a doctorate in economics at the University of California, Berkeley; Shyamala Gopalan, her mother, had come from India to do doctoral work in endocrinology.
 They met in one of the many small activist study groups then forming off campus, and they kept protesting as Berkeley became ground zero for pretty much every left-wing movement of the 1960s and 1970s.